uowaep/CubiQuake/README.md

 It hasn't been tested yet, but CubiQuake is designed to be multiplayer.

 ### Known Bugs
-- Face cull bug when enclosing an empty cubic.
+- diagonal from edge cubic placement.
-- Diagonal from edge cubic placement.
+- other strange selection bug where the client shows a different cubic selection when aiming in holes, but not always...

 ### ToDo
 - improve GetChunkForLocation() and GetClusterForLocation() performance